 - Birth complications: Issues such as placental detachment, umbilical cord issues, and issues with the baby’s blood or oxygen supply can result in cerebral palsy.

-Call the Birth Injury Lawyers Group today at (800) 222-9529 to learn more about how we may be able to help with your case.
+Call our cerebral palsy lawyer to learn more about how we may be able to help with your case.

 Tests and Diagnoses for Cerebral Palsy in Killeen